monte-language/typhon/mast/lib/prom.mt.md

 > * `set_to_current_time()`: Set the gauge to the current unixtime in seconds.

 And the first "SHOULD" that must be ignored has arrived.
-In Monte, the system timer is closely-held in the unsafe scope, which means that ordinary user-level code cannot get at it.
+In Monte, the system timer is closely-held as an entrypoint capability, which means that ordinary user-level code cannot get at it unless the entrypoint gave it to them.

 > A gauge is ENCOURAGED to have:
 >